z80/inertial_aim_injector/readme.md

 |---------|---------|
 | ![Image A](docs/01.jpg) | ![Image B](docs/02.jpg) |

+Constant overshooting.
+Frustrating undershooting.
+The endless struggle to place the crosshair exactly on target.
+Thumbsticks that refuse to obey your intent.
+Another great game launches - only for you to discover it does not support inertial aiming.

+Looks familiar?

+Scenes like these are happening all over the galazy right now!

+But there is a way forward.
+Forget the fight against clumsy thumbsticks.
+Embrace inertial aiming override.

+Play on par with keyboard and mouse players.
+Achieve precision where there was chaos.
+Experience smooth control where there was frustration.
+Unlock faster reaction times with natural motion input.

+Spread managed accuracy across every battlefield.
+Use the inertial aiming override device.
+Leave the thumbstick struggle behind.

 This repository contains a prototype hardware/firmware project that **overrides the internal thumbstick signals of a PlayStation DualSense controller** using an external inertial sensor (BMI085 IMU).
 The goal: enable **inertial aiming** in games that do not natively support it, by forcing thumbstick input derived from gyroscope/accelerometer data.